kevinJ045/guilib/README.md

 You can customize your Rayous application by editing the `rayous.json` configuration file.
 This file allows you to set the application's title, author, and other metadata that is important for SEO and presentation.

+## Wiki
+For any help, you can refer to the [Rayous Github Wiki](https://github.com/kevinJ045/guilib/wiki).

 ## Examples

 For example usage and additional resources, visit the [Rayous GitHub repository](https://github.com/kevinj045/guilib).
 The repository includes code examples and detailed documentation to help you get started with Rayous.